The Health Sciences Institutional Review Boards Office provides the following list of useful tips on writing consent forms

 - Write the consent form in the question and answer format.
 For example, 'What are the Risks?'

 - Write the consent form at a 6th-8th grade reading level.
-Glossaries of lay terms for use in preparing consent forms can be found here, Reading Level .
+Glossaries of lay terms for use in preparing consent forms can be found here, Document 18657 is unavailable at this time. .
 Aside from word choice, shorter sentence length is one means of reducing the reading level of consent forms.